rafamartinc/qec_qie_5q/README.md

 ```

 If your web browser does not open itself, follow the instructions provided by the command in your terminal.
 Once the Notebook is ready, you will be able to run the code locally, and apply any modifications.

 ---

+## 3. wxMaxima implementation

+You may find the same proceedings implemented in wxMaxima as well. [wxMaxima(https://wxmaxima-developers.github.io/wxmaxima/) is a document based interface for the computer algebra system [Maxima](https://maxima.sourceforge.io/). **Maxima** is a system for the manipulation of symbolic and numerical expressions, including differentiation, integration, Taylor series, Laplace transforms, ordinary differential equations, systems of linear equations, polynomials, sets, lists, vectors, matrices and tensors.
+Maxima yields high precision numerical results by using exact fractions, arbitrary-precision integers and variable-precision floating-point numbers.
+Maxima can plot functions and data in two and three dimensions. **wxMaxima** provides menus and dialogs for many common maxima commands, autocompletion, inline plots and simple animations.

+You may find more information about how to install and use wxMaxima in different systems at: https://wxmaxima-developers.github.io/wxmaxima/download.html

+> The files associated to this implementation can be found in the folder ```wxmaxima```.

+---